 UI Element Description List of Parameters Lists the parameters that can be tuned for the selected assignment.
-The toolbar provides the following controls: Ø Edit: Specify the value of the selected parameter. • For standard parameters, the Edit Parameter dialog opens.
+The toolbar provides the following controls: Ø Edit: Specify the value of the selected parameter.
+For standard parameters, the Edit Parameter dialog opens.
 For instance parameters, the Edit Instance Parameter dialog opens.
 For details on using the dialogs, see the relevant UI Reference section.
 Hide/Unhide Expert Parameters: Show or hide expert parameters.
 If the management template, aspect, or policy template contains no expert parameters, clicking the button has no effect.

 UI Element Description Q1 % Search/No Filter: Filter the items in the list: Type a string or a number to narrow down the list to those items that have the specified string contained in their name and, if available, their description, value, or the name of the item they are defined in.
 The search is not case-sensitive.
 If a filter is active, click No Filter to remove the filter and show all items in the list. header.
-At the righ the values in a particular column, click the column tside of the sort column the ascending ▼ or torder indicator is shown.
+At the right he values in a particular column, click the column t side of the sort column the ascending ▼ or torder indicator is shown.
 The parameter list has the following columns: Target (Visible Only for Assignments of Management Templates) The CI type of the item using the parameter.
 Defined In (Visible Only for Assignments of Management Templates) The management template, aspect or policy template in which the parameter is defined.
 Name The name of the parameter.
 Value The parameter value for this assignment.
-An icon represents the type of parameter value, which can be one of the following: Enumeration (of several options) • # Number Password • string Note the following:
+An icon represents the type of parameter value, which can be one of the following: Enumeration (of several options) • # Number Password • String Note the following:

 UI Element Description If the value is dimmed, it is the default value.
 If the icon is dimmed, the value is read-only.
-If the invalid icon appears, the parameter is mandatory, and you need to specify a value. ОК Accept the changes and close the dialog box.
+If the invalid icon OK Accept the changes and close the dialog box.
 Cancel Close the dialog box without making changes.